 Another local pub with a nice vibe and almost guaranteed to be tourist free.
 Its first and foremost a craft Beer Bar with 24 Craft Beer taps and a huge range of Gin & tonic.
 They have a great taster for beers and of course, Irish Whisky.
 Not my thing but the guys behind the bar really know their stuff, and have an amazing attitude.
 The food here is also really good and quite cheap compared to other places on this list.
 Get ready to laugh and enjoy Irish hospitality.

 Grogans is a bit of an institution.
 A local pub in the heart of the city with all manner of characters coming and going.
 A sampling of Dublin’s citizen all in one place.
 It has a lively buzz and intensity of an authentic Dublin city pub, but this place really shines for its outdoor seating.
 Grab a pint and head to the curb – People watching is the name of the game here, and trust me you will see some incredible things.
 When it gets cold, Grogans is also one of the few bars left where your conversation needn’t compete with a wide screen TV or stereo.
-A varied clientele and good-humoured, friendly staff you can be sure of a warm welcome every visit.
+A varied clientele and good-humored, friendly staff you can be sure of a warm welcome every visit.
 Of course, if booze is not your thing why not use those hangover-less mornings to head out of town and try the traditional afternoon tea experience at the world-famous Ashford Castle!

 An award-winning gastro-pub with stylish interior that could not be missed on any Dublin Pubs guide!
 Head here to enjoy a nice meal and some respite from the rain.
 Its not as pricey as it should, but attracts a different type of crowd.
 A good place to meet a friend, have a family meal or go to watch the game in peace.
 No one will be annoyed if you talk during it here.
 Central location that doesn’t seem to know is fit out and food could demand a better price.
 Head here before they figure it out!